neon-bindings/website/website/blog/2015-12-23-neon-node-rust.md

 ## Wherefore's this Noise?

-Hopefully this demo is enough to get people interested.
+I hope this demo is enough to get people interested.
 Beyond the sheer fun of it, I think the strongest reasons for using Rust in Node are performance and parallelism.
 As the Rust ecosystem grows, it'll also be a way to give Node access to cool Rust libraries.
 Beyond that, I'm hoping that Neon can make a nice abstraction layer that just makes writing native Node modules less painful.
 With projects like [node-uwp](https://blogs.windows.com/buildingapps/2015/05/12/bringing-node-js-to-windows-10-iot-core/) it might even be worth exploring evolving Neon towards a JS-engine-agnostic abstraction layer.

 There are lots of possibilities, but [I need help!](https://github.com/dherman/neon) If you want to get involved, I've created a [community slack](http://rustbridge.slack.com) (grab an invite from [the Slackin app](http://rustbridge-community-slackin.herokuapp.com)) and a `#neon` IRC channel on [Mozilla IRC](https://wiki.mozilla.org/IRC) (`irc.mozilla.org`).